Hi Everyone! I’m glad you stopped by.

 Romans 10:9-10 If you declare with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved.
 For it is with your heart that you believe and are justified, and it is with your mouth that you profess your faith and are saved.

-After college I began teaching choir at a junior high school.
+After college, I began teaching choir at a junior high school.
 That was a very difficult job!
 I stuck it out for 3 years, but couldn’t wait to get out of there.
-I was attending a Bible Study called Bible Study Fellowship.
-Many of the classes are only men or only women.
-But we had a singles class in Arlington, Texas.
+I was attending a singles Bible Study called Bible Study Fellowship in Arlington, Texas.
 One night Michael said Hi to me and we talked as we crossed the street from the sanctuary to the classrooms.
 I was smitten immediately!
 We began dating a couple of months later and were married a year after that (in 1998).
 He is still the love of my life, my soul mate, and I love him more today than ever!

 After marriage I began teaching music at an elementary school and loved it!
 We tried to get pregnant soon after marriage, but went through 13 months of unexplained infertility.
 I believe God had us go through that experience for 2 reasons: 1) So that we would have empathy for others who deal with infertility and 2) So that we would turn our fertility over to God, knowing that He is Sovereign and will do what’s best for us.
 After two years I was pregnant and we were moving from Texas to the Chicago area where my husband had grown up and had family.
 Our first son was born in December 2000.
 What I didn’t expect was that the Lord would give us so many children and so close together–8 kids in 11 years (10 pregnancies in 11 years).
 It definitely wasn’t my plan!
 I won’t be having more children, but am thankful for the Lord’s nudging to bring the children that I did have.
 He wanted these children to be here, it’s His means of growing me closer to Him.
 I must depend on Him daily.
 This is not an easy life!
 May the Lord continue to help me to Choose Joy!